-No User ReviewsWrite a review

 Portability

-The Honda EG4000CL has the following dimensions: L26.8 x W20.9 x H22.5 in.
-In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
-The device has been designed for tough environments and demanding outdoor use.
+The Honda EG4000CL has a conventional, open frame design, of the following dimensions: L26.8 x W20.9 x H22.5 in, which offers support and allows it to be raised above ground level.
+The featured design is ideal for the outdoors and all tough environments.

 Features

-Security-wise, this product benefits from an automatic low oil shut-off (Oil Alert®) and an overload protection (circuit breaker), which gives you a complete peace of mind when using it.
+From a security point of view, the generator is equipped with an automatic low oil shut-off (Oil Alert®) and an overload protection (circuit breaker), giving you a peace of mind during use.

-Along with the aforementioned features, from an accessory standpoint, the Honda EG4000CL's box includes the typical documentation and an owner's manual (opens in a new tab), which will help you start your generator promptly.
+Besides the features previously mentioned, accessory-wise, the Honda EG4000CL comes with the usual documentation and owner's manual (opens in a new tab) needed to get you promptly started.
 An official storage cover is available, as a separate purchase.

 CO Minder